onomyprotocol/tla-sandbox/tla-recommended-learning-path.md

 ## Step 5: Read PlusCal book (by Hillel Wayne)

-PlusCal is another specification language created by Leslie Lamport.
+PlusCal is yet another specification language created by Leslie Lamport.
 It compiles to TLA+.
-It was a brave attempt to attract these software developers, who are into "hacking" but who perceive pure math as "too scary to be useful".
+PlusCal stands as a brave attempt to attract these software developers, who perceive pure math as "too scary to be useful".
 Hence, PlusCal attempts to mimic programming language syntax.

 Hillel Wayne - who is a TLA+ guru - published a book with a misleading title "Practical TLA+".
 Contrary to the title, this book is exclusively devoted to PlusCal.
 It ignores TLA+ completely.

 Nevertheless, it gives another interesting perspective on TLA+ in general.

+Caution: we do not use PlusCal in Onomy specifications.

 ## Step 6: Attempt writing a spec and analyze it